 Why does the offer and quote for legal services have an expiration date?
 Attorney's time is finite and availability is limited.
-To insure each case gets the proper attention, we limit the number of cases we accept at any given time.
-If your offer expires without submitting the signed retainer agreement and minimum down payment, you will not be able to "reactive" it by sending the signed contract and payment.
-You will need to contact us and possibly re-submit your application for services because your situation may have changed, the price may have changed and/or our case load may be full.
+To give proper attention to every case, we limit the number of cases we accept at any given time.
+If your offer expires without submitting the signed retainer agreement and minimum down payment, you will not be able to "reactive" it by simply sending the signed contract and payment.
+You will need to contact us and possibly re-submit your application for services because your situation may have changed, the fees may have changed and/or our caseload may be full or nearing the limit.

 How is mediation considered a "voluntary" process if a Judge can order me to attend the mediation session?
 A Judge can